AyayronCodes/Blockchain-Practice/README.md

 GoldSilver: https://www.youtube.com/channel/UCx7YSpyYtgaYik1Wen9jYSA (best easy-to-understand visual demonstration on how blockchain works) </br>
 https://www.youtube.com/c/Goldsilver (not blockchain related but their Hidden Secrets of Money series helped me understand why Bitcoin is so important) </br>
 신박한 신박사: https://www.youtube.com/c/%EC%8B%A0%EB%B0%95%ED%95%9C%EC%8B%A0%EB%B0%95%EC%82%AC (got to know and hear from many big names in crypto and Bitcoin maximalists like Michael Saylor, Jack Mallers, Jack Dorsey, Robert Breedlove, Jimmy Song, etc. Mostly clips from their interviews in which they emphasize the importance and potential of blockchain and cryptos) </br>
-Miss Defi: https://www.youtube.com/channel/UCnrXcnEYG4ea2UBGq4WEkDA/featured (different types of wallets, how to use dapps, ways you can make money with dapps like yield farming, etc.) </br>
+지혜의 족보: https://www.youtube.com/channel/UCzGUaygjUeV-Zm_DRuFS0pA (one of the first Bitcoin maximalists in South Korea) Miss Defi: https://www.youtube.com/channel/UCnrXcnEYG4ea2UBGq4WEkDA/featured (different types of wallets, how to use dapps, ways you can make money with dapps like yield farming, etc.) </br>
 Lex Fridman: https://www.youtube.com/c/lexfridman (blockchain related interviews) </br>
  </br>